shen-hui/pai/docs/manual/cluster-admin/how-to-use-alert-system.md

         alertname: PAIJobGpuPercentLowerThan0_3For1h
   customized-receivers: # receivers are combination of several actions
   - name: "pai-email-admin-user-and-stop-job"
-    actions: # We have provided so far these actions: email-admin, email-user, stop-jobs, tag-jobs
-    - email-admin
-    - email-user
-    - stop-jobs
-    - tag-jobs
+    actions:
+      # the email template for `email-admin` and `email-user `can be chosen from ['general-template', 'kill-low-efficiency-job-alert']
+      # if no template specified, 'general-template' will be used.
+      email-admin:
+      email-user:
+        template: 'kill-low-efficiency-job-alert'
+      stop-jobs: # no parameters required for stop-jobs action
+      tag-jobs:
         tags:
         - 'stopped-by-alert-manager'
   ......
 ```